 Teeth can be broken by chewing on hard candy or ice.
 They can also be broken in an accident or sports injury.
-Fortunately, dental bonding is a procedure of cosmetic dentistry that provides a quick and inexpensive solution to chips, cracks, or broken teeth.
+Fortunately, dental bonding is a procedure in cosmetic dentistry that provides a quick and inexpensive solution to chips, cracks, or broken teeth.

 What Is Dental Bonding?